Alyssa Tirtosentono: Career

 Tirtosentono came from a badminton family, who have a Surinamese Javanese background.
 She started to playing badminton with her late grandfather, Press, who was a badminton coach and veteran champion, while her late father, Steven, was also a player and a huge badminton fan.
-At the age of 17, she started training in the NSF Sportcentrum Papendal, where she now lives.
-In the Dutch Eredivisie league Alyssa is playing for the club Dropshot, after a long career at her former club DKC in the Hague, while in Denmark she plays competition for Team Skælskør - Slagelse (TSS).
+At the age of 17, she started training in the NSF Sportcentrum Papendal, where she also used to live.
+In the Dutch Eredivisie league Alyssa is playing since a long time for her club DKC in the Hague, after a short spell at another Dutch club BC Dropshot.
+While in Denmark for some seasons she plays competition for Team Skælskør - Slagelse (TSS).
 She is also head trainer for the badminton club Appoldro in Apeldoorn, trainer at Badminton Club Phido in Doetinchem and once a week trainer of the juniors at Wageningen in the Netherlands.

-Her specialty is in the doubles events, where together with her current doubles partner Imke van der Aar she won the Spanish International 2021 and reached the semi-finals of the Dutch Open 2021.
+Her specialty is in the doubles events, where together with her previous doubles partner Imke van der Aar she won the Spanish International 2021 and reached the semi-finals of the Dutch Open 2021.